 - Has actively practiced clinical veterinary medicine for at least 1,000 hours during each of 3 of the previous 5 calendar years with a minimum of 3,000 practice hours; and provides evidence of good professional character, completed application, and payment of fees.

-Applicants who are not graduates of schools accredited by the AVMA, other than those described above, must possess a certificate issued by the ECFVG or a Certificate of Qualification issued by the Canadian Veterinary Medical Association, unless at the time such applicant became licensed in the state, province, or U.S. territory from which they are applying, an ECFVG certificate was not required by New Hampshire.
-In addition, the board may require that prior to licensure, the applicant must show completion of an examination covering state law and rules concerning veterinary medicine and state or national veterinary codes of ethics[vii].
+Applicants who are not graduates of schools of veterinary medicine accredited by the AVMA, other than those described in paragraph I, shall possess a certificate issued by the ECFVG, PAVE, or a Certificate of Qualification issued by the Canadian Veterinary Medical Association, unless at the time such applicant became licensed in the state, province, or U.S. territory from which they are applying, an ECFVG certificate or a PAVE certificate was not required by this state.
+In addition, the board board may require that prior to licensure under this section the applicant shall show satisfactory completion of an examination covering state law and rules concerning veterinary medicine and state or national veterinary codes of ethics[vii].

 The board may waive the examination requirement and issue a temporary permit to any graduate of a veterinary college recognized for a period not to exceed one year.
 The temporary permit holder has to write the next available set of examinations and also the person must be employed by and practice the profession under the supervision of a duly licensed veterinarian practicing in New Hampshire.
 A temporary permit may be summarily revoked by a majority vote of the board[viii].